 The pools at Bellagio are reportedly some of the best on the strip.
 That rumor is true.

-Even with our two shows there was plenty of spare time to go blow some bills.
+Even with our two shows there was plenty of spare furosemide to buy online time to go blow some bills.
 A lot of people go to Vegas to spend money and I do too, just not at the casinos.
 I can’t go to Vegas without doing some shopping and by “some” I mean many more hours than the average person could tolerate.
 The Vegas shops and I were obviously placed in each other’s lives for a reason.
 I’m pretty sure finding cute new clothes was that reason but I bought some jewelry too just in case I misinterpreted the will of the universe.
 Better safe than sorry.

 The stores we perused were plentiful but the demands of fashion weren’t the only ones diminishing our pocketbooks.
 My stomach seems to think that when good food is present it needs to eat it and the Bellagio houses plenty of world class restaurants so you can guess the outcome of that scenario.
 The nearness of scrumptious food and my fondness for the stuff led to a chain of conspiring events that ultimately resulted in mass deliciousness consumption.
 We caught up with a coworker of Jason’s that happened to also be in Vegas at Todd English’s Olives for a nice casual lunch.
 The fig and prosciutto flatbread I ordered was a yummy combination of sweet, salty, and pungent.
 Mmmm!
 Additionally, we practically ate our weight in pastries, crepes, and desserts at the Jean Philippe Patisserie.
 We couldn’t help it; this award winning pastry chef’s shop also houses the world’s largest chocolate fountain and those 27 feet of molten chocolate kept calling us back.
 (It really is a Guinness world record; you can look it up.)
 We also stuffed our gullets with classy Cantonese dishes at Jasmine and while we filled our stomachs the manmade splendor of the Bellagio fountains filled our eyes.